Does BitLocker Slow Down SSD on Windows 11/10? UP to 45%

 Option 2.
 Turn on BitLocker hardware encryption (OPAL)

-This option requires more steps and might be a little complex for some users.
 To switch to BitLocker hardware encryption, you should first ensure your SSD supports it.
-If OPAL is available for your SSD, then follow the steps below to continue:
+If OPAL is available for your SSD, then follow the steps below to continue.

 Step 1.
-First, disable BitLocker software encryption on your SSD (source drive).
-You can refer to the steps in Option 1.
+Disable BitLocker software encryption on your SSD (source drive) and follow the steps in Option 1 to do so.

 Step 2.
 After disabling BitLocker, clone the Windows to another drive as a backup.

 Step 3.
-Then, enable the BitLocker hardware encryption on your source drive and then perform a secure erase on the SSD.
+Enable BitLocker on your source drive, then securely erase the SSD.

 Step 4.
-Clone the backup Windows disk back to the source drive and boot up.
+Clone the backup Windows disk back to the original drive and boot up the computer.

 #3.
 Check SSD Performance and Improve SSD Speed

-After unlocking BitLocker from your SSD, you can then check or test your SSD speed.
-To complete the process, you need a reliable disk and partition manager tool - Qiling Disk Master Professional.
+After unlocking BitLocker from your SSD, you can check or test your SSD speed.
+To complete this process, you'll need a reliable disk and partition manager tool, such as Qiling Disk Master Professional.

 First, Check SSD Performance (Read & Write Speed)

 Step 1.
 Launch Qiling Disk Master.
-And click the download button to activate the "Surface test" feature under the "Disk management" section.
+Click the download button to activate the "Surface test" feature under the "Disk management" section.

 click the download button of diskmark